Killing of Akai Gurley: Legal proceedings

 On February 10, 2015, Officer Liang was indicted by a grand jury for the shooting death of Gurley.
 He was charged with second-degree manslaughter, criminally negligent homicide, second-degree assault, reckless endangerment, and two counts of official misconduct.
 Liang had a court date on February 11, and turned himself in that day.
 He pleaded not guilty to the charges and was released without having to post bond, and suspended from his job without pay.
 His trial started on January 25, 2016.
 Liang was convicted of manslaughter and official misconduct on February 11, 2016, and he was immediately dismissed by the Police Department.
 Liang faced anywhere from no jail to a maximum of 15 years of prison when sentenced in April.
 His lawyers submitted an appeal to Judge Danny Chun while Liang remained free without bail.
-Delores Jones-Brown, a professor at the John Jay College of Criminal Justice, speculated to The Atlantic that Liang would have avoided conviction had he rendered aid to Gurley, while jurors later reported that the effort required for them to pull the trigger on a police-issued pistol led them to disbelieve that Liang's testimony was completely true.
+Delores Jones-Brown, a professor at the John Jay College of Criminal Justice, speculated to The Atlantic that Liang would have avoided conviction had he rendered aid to Gurley, while jurors later reported that the force required for them to pull the trigger on a police-issued pistol led them to believe that Liang's testimony was not completely true.

 Landau, the other officer involved, was not criminally implicated in Gurley's death.
 However, he was fired from the NYPD the day after his partner was convicted.
 Landau, like Liang, was also within his two-year probationary period and his firing after the trial was permitted by his contract.
 Landau testified at the trial of his former partner under immunity from prosecution, describing Liang as having been in shock.
 He said that neither of them tried to revive Gurley, with both of them saying they did not feel qualified to perform CPR.
-According to Landau's words, his instructor at the police academy helped them to cheat on the exams.
+According to Landau, his instructor at the police academy helped them to cheat on the exams.
 Both radioed for an ambulance as Gurley's girlfriend performed CPR.

 On April 19, 2016, Justice Chun reduced Liang's conviction from manslaughter to criminally negligent homicide then sentenced Liang to five years of probation and 800 hours community service.
 He believed Liang would be much more productive spending time in community service.